 This debate requires the participation not only of public health experts, but also ethicists, lawyers, economists and representatives of many other disciplines of the social sciences.

 Please note that you must register separately for each session you wish to attend (available at the end of this page).
-Event recordings are available below.
+Event recordings are available for past events, by selecting the desired event below.
+The most recent event can be viewed on this page.

 The series has been organised by The Transnational Law Institute at Dickson Poon School of Law (King’s College London), King’s Global Health Institute, and the department of Global Health and Social Medicine.